AstridVanneste/System_Y/README.md

                                     +-----------------------------+
 ```

+### Node
+When a node leaves the network (either because of a failure or because it wants to) its files are made inaccessible over the network (they are not removed)

+### File Agent
+The file agent is a list of all file present on the network.
+It continuously circulates through the network by all nodes calling RMI methods on eachother
+`void update (List<String> fileList)`

 ## TO-DO
 - [ ] Implement UDP multicast
+- [ ]  Design protocol for non-RMI (TCP/UDP) communication

 ## Design Decisions
 - Security?
 - Will the nameserver limit the amount of requests a node can make over a specified period of time?
+- Can downloaded files be reshared?
+- What happens when a file is changed?
+In an owner?
+In a local file?
+In a downloaded file?